Vanvansama/DailyBlog/blog.md

 **3. Other Comments /      Suggestion/Feeling**

 ​	Tonight I don't have enough time to find the answer of my question.
 I am not feeling well if something is not solved.

+---

+# [ITA] Daily Report on 2019/07/16

+**1. Key learning, skills and experience acquired**

+- In the afternoon, I learned Spring data JPA, learned to use annotations to associate entity classes and database tables, and learned that JPA can simplify JDBC code and save time in writing database code.
+- Learned and use springBoot,H2 to create a temporary database to help develop,and learn more related annotations.
+- Learned how to use different response status code to feedback the specific status when use postman test interface.

+**2. Problem / Confusing / Difficulties**

+- how to test the JPA is work.

+**3. Other Comments / Suggestion**

+- None

+---

+# [ITA] Daily Report on 2019/07/19

+#### 1. Key learning, skills and experience acquired

+- Today we review the summary of Spring related annotations, SpringData related annotations, SpringMVC related comments.
+- Reviqew the meaning and benefits of the MVC architecture.
+- Learned Vue related knowledge and conducted code exercises.

+#### 2. Problem / Confusing / Difficulties

+- None

+#### 3. Other Comments / Suggestion

+- I think Vue and React is two different framework but there are still some similar places.
+In my opinion, Vue is useful, but React is powerful.

+---

+# [ITA] Weekly Report between 2019/07/15 - 2019/07/19

+**1. Key learning, skills and experience acquired**

+- SpringBoot: Learn to build a project using SpringBoot and then test the controller and repository.
+SpringBoot has a lot of annotations to help developers save time, we should learn how to use them.
+- Restful: Restful is an API specification that lets developers quickly understand the role of this API.
+Learn about the five request methods of Http and use them in SpringBoot.
+- JPA: Learn to use JPA annotations to annotate entity classes, use the methods in JpaRepository to implement various data operations, and then perform Jpa testing.
+- flyway: Use flyway for version control of the database.
+It need to be familiar with the syntax of sql and write sql script file.
+- Vue: In terms of the use of these two days, my experience is that Vue is very lightweight, and the grammar is a bit strange.
+Don’t say that I still like UmiJS of Ant Financial.
+Hahahaha

+**2. Problem / Confusing / Difficulties**

+- When doing Vue's homework this week, use the key to identify each record when using loop rendering.
+Do not use index as the key value.
+This will cause the content to be updated, but the key value will not change because the index does not change.
+The record will be re-rendered.

+**3. Other Comments / Suggestion**

+- nothing